 83% of the world population believe in God.
-This covers large variation across countries from 20% in China to 100% in Algeria and Pakistan, which again covers large differences within countries: The share of believers in China varies from 2% in Shanghai to 60% in the Fujian province.1 These differences in religiosity matter for various economic outcomes, such as fertility, labour force participation, education, crime, redistribution policies, health, and even such aggregate outcomes as GDP per capita growth.2 A first order question is thus: Why are some societies more religious than others?
+This covers large variation across countries from 20% in China to 100% in Algeria and Pakistan, which again covers large differences within countries: The share of believers in China varies from 2% in Shanghai to 60% in the Fujian province.
+These differences in religiosity matter for various economic outcomes, such as fertility, labour force participation, education, crime, redistribution policies, health, and even aggregate outcomes such as GDP per capita growth.
+A first order question is thus: Why are some societies more religious than others?

 This study tests whether the religious coping hypothesis can contribute with an answer.
-The hypothesis states that individuals draw on religious beliefs and practices to understand and deal with unbearable situations.3 Examples are seeking a closer relationship with God, praying, attempting to be less sinful, or finding a reason for the event by attributing it to an act of God.
-According to the religious, coping with life stressors is one of the main purposes of religion,4 and theoretically religion can be used in coping within all major religions.
-Indeed, philosophers such as Karl Marx and Sigmund Freud maintained that all religions evolve to provide individuals with a higher power to turn to in times of hardship.5 Religious coping may even explain why religion has not declined in many places of the world today as the secularization hypothesis otherwise suggests.6
+The hypothesis states that individuals draw on religious beliefs and practices to understand and deal with unbearable and unpredictable situations.
+Examples are seeking a closer relationship with God, praying, or finding a reason for the event by attributing it to an act of God.
+According to the religious, coping with life stressors is one of the main purposes of religion, and scholars have stressed that all major religions potentially provide coping.
+Indeed, philosophers such as Karl Marx and Sigmund Freud maintained that all religions evolve to provide individuals with a higher power to turn to in times of hardship.
+Religious coping may even explain why religion has not declined in many places of the world today as the secularization hypothesis otherwise suggests.

-To test the religious coping hypothesis, this research exploits natural disasters as exogenous variation in adverse life events.7 Data on natural disasters are combined with a global dataset on religiosity, available for 190,000 individuals interviewed in 85 countries
+This research exploits natural disasters as exogenous variation in unpredictable adverse life events.
+Data on natural disasters are combined with a global dataset on religiosity, available for 190,000 individuals interviewed in 85 countries (the pooled World Values Survey and European Values Study, WVS-EVS).
+Measures of religiosity include answers

-1Source: The pooled World Values Survey and European Values Study 2004-2014.
+&lt;sup>1Source: The pooled World Values Survey and European Values Study 2004-2014.

-2See Guiso et al. (2003), Scheve & Stasavage (2006), McCleary & Barro (2006), Gruber & Hungerman (2008), and Campante & Yanagizawa-Drott (2015) for empirical investigations or Iannaccone (1998), Lehrer (2004), and Kimball et al. (2009) for reviews.
+&lt;sup>2See Guiso et al. (2003), Scheve & Stasavage (2006), McCleary & Barro (2006), Gruber & Hungerman (2008), and Campante & Yanagizawa-Drott (2015) for empirical investigations or Iannaccone (1998), Lehrer (2004), and Kimball et al. (2009) for reviews.

-3E.g., Pargament (2001), Cohen & Wills (1985), Park et al. (1990), Williams et al. (1991).
+&lt;sup>3E.g., Pargament (2001), Cohen & Wills (1985), Park et al. (1990), Williams et al. (1991).
 The terminology "religious coping" is taken from the psychology literature, but other labels have been used.
 For instance, religious buffering, the religious comfort hypothesis, and psychological social insurance.

-$^{^{4}}$ Clark (1958) and Pargament (2001).
+&lt;sup>4Clark (1958) and Pargament (2001).

-5Feuerbach (1957), Freud (1927), Marx (1867).
+&lt;sup>5Feuerbach (1957), Freud (1927), Marx (1867).

-6According to the secularization hypothesis, societies will become less religious as they modernise.
-Norris & Inglehart (2011) show that while religion has declined in importance in many Western countries, it has increased in importance in other places of the world, leading to a net-increase in the number of people with traditional religious views during the past fifty years.
+&lt;sup>6The secularization hypothesis predicts that religiosity falls as societies modernise.
+Norris & Inglehart (2011) show that while religion has become less important in many Western countries, it has increased in importance in other parts of the world, leading to a net-increase in the number of people with traditional religious views during the past fifty years.
 See also Stark & Finke (2000) and Iannaccone (1998).

-7The religious coping literature broadly agrees that religion is mainly used to cope with negative events rather than positive (e.g., Bjorck & Cohen (1993), Smith et al. (2000)).
+&lt;sup>7The religious coping literature broadly agrees that religion is mainly used to cope with negative events rather than positive (e.g., Bjorck & Cohen (1993), Smith et al. (2000)).